Northern Lakes

 4. Western boots will be accepted if anyone does not own tall boots or paddock boots.

-5. EVERY Pony Club member needs to wear a medical armband or medical bracelet (Click on this link to learn about the Top Five Things You Need in Pony Club).
+5. EVERY Pony Club member needs to wear a medical armband or medical bracelet.
+(See HM Handbook, page 5)

 Q: Who needs to bring a helmet?